 We know that statement is a bit vague, so we’ll expand a bit.

 No one (including you) knows the perfect headline for your home page.
-Likewise, no one knows the best images to include on your site, or which products you should feature, or whether your page is too long, or if the content isn’t relevant, or a thousand other variables.
+Likewise, no one knows the best images to include on your site, which products you should feature, whether your page is too long, or if the content isn’t relevant, or a thousand other variables.

 Testing isn’t complicated.
 There’s plenty of great tools out there like VWO, Google Optimize, and Crazy Egg, to name a few.